Asabeneh/30-Days-Of-Python/17_Day/17_exception_handling.md

 print(sum_of_five_nums(lst)) # TypeError: sum_of_five_nums() missing 4 required positional arguments: 'b', 'c', 'd', and 'e'
 ```

-When we run the above code, it raises an error because this function takes numbers as arguments not as list.
-Let's unpack or destructure the list.
+When we run the this code, it raises an error, because this function takes numbers (not a list) as arguments.
+Let's unpack/destructure the list.

 ```py
 def sum_of_five_nums(a, b, c, d, e):